King's School, Pontefract

 The King's School is a coeducational comprehensive secondary school with academy status, located in Pontefract, West Yorkshire, England.
 It is one of the four oldest schools in Yorkshire, dating from 1139 and was refounded by King Edward VI in 1548.

 History

 King's School Pontefract was founded in 1139.
 Little documentation survives from its early years, and it was refounded in the reign of King Edward VI.
 It has been associated with the Duchy of Lancaster since 1588 when it was given an endowment to allow it to continue functioning.
 In 1792 it was refounded yet again by George III who is the eponymous king.
 Annual payments of £50 were made by the Duchy of Lancaster until 1869.
 It closed in the 1880s but reopened on 4 May 1890 and has continued to the present day, although it was relocated in 1932.

 Grammar school

 The present buildings were opened on 14 July 1932 by Sir F. Stanley Jackson.
 It was a boys' grammar school with around 650 boys, operated by the West Riding County Council.
-Four houses were formed, each associated with a name and a colour.
-They were Atkinson (yellow), Lyon (blue), De Lacy (green) and King Edward (red).
-Classes corresponding to years were numbered from 1 to 5 with three streamed classes in each year from and including Form 2.
-Upon entry to the school boys were placed in classes 1A, 1B and 1C ordered by surname alphabetically.
-In the second form streaming started with the top 30 rated pupils being placed in 2R (R for Rapid as year 3 was skipped by these pupils, passing directly to 4R).
-The other classes in the second form were 2A, 2B, 2C based on academic level.
-This was altered in the late 60's when the A, B, and C was replaced.
-While the "R" stream remained in place and skipped the 3rd grade the remaining pupils were assigned non-denominational A1 and A2 status.
-So second year student were now 2R, 2A1 and 2A2.
-All pupils had a form master who usually wore a black robe, and went to classes with specialist Teachers.
-There were not enough rooms for all classes to have a form room - some of the upper sixth form used to have the corridor outside the dining room as their form room.
-Only a few pupils stayed on for the sixth form, many pupils left the school at 16.
-It was expected that the R-class pupils would go on to the sixth form.
-The Grammar school had a tradition of playing Rugby Union and there were fields outside for this purpose, which were converted for cricket in the summer.